urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

 - Power on both ESP32s.
 - Use the controller ESP32 (with joysticks) to send commands wirelessly to the endoskeleton ESP32.
-- Observe servo movements as per your programmed logic.
+- Please make sure to observe servo movements according to your programmed logic.

 ---